Skip to main contentSkip to calculatorSkip to footer

 Property Tax Deductions Netherlands 2025

-Complete guide to property tax deductions including mortgage interest, WOZ appeals, and rental income strategies.
+Complete guide to Dutch property tax deductions: mortgage interest, WOZ appeals, eigenwoningforfait, and room rental rules—plus practical examples.

 12 min read